aws-cloudformation/cfn-lint/README.md

 ## Rules

-This linter checks the CloudFormation template by processing a collection of Rules, where every rules handles a specific function check or validation of the template.
+This linter checks the CloudFormation template by processing a collection of Rules, where every rule handles a specific function check or validation of the template.

 This collection of rules can be extended with custom rules using the `--append-rules` argument.